canonical/kafka-k8s-operator/docs/reference/apache-kafka-listeners.md

 # Apache Kafka Listeners

-Charmed Apache Kafka comes with a set of listeners that can be enabled to allow for inter- and intra-cluster communication.
+Charmed Apache Kafka comes with a set of listeners that can be enabled to allow for inter- and intracluster communication.

 - **Internal listeners** are used for internal traffic and exchange of information between Apache Kafka brokers
 - **Client listeners** are used for clients within the Kubernetes cluster,
 - **External listeners** are used for clients outside the Kubernetes cluster.

 Listeners are optionally enabled based on the relations created on particular charm endpoints.
-Each listener is characterized by a specific port, scope, security protocol and authentication mechanism.
+Each listener is characterised by a specific port, scope, security protocol and authentication mechanism.

-In the following table, we summarize the protocols, the port, and the relation that each listener is bound to.
+In the following table, we summarise the protocols, the port, and the relation that each listener is bound to.
 Note that based on whether a `certificates` relation is present, one of two mutually exclusive types of listeners can be opened.